josiahn99/KC1YQN/index.md

 ---
 # Welcome

-This site serves to document my progress in learning all things amateur radio, with some Python and Raspberry Pi experimenting on the side.
+This site documents my progress in learning all things amateur radio — what I’m building, what I’m figuring out, and where I want to go next.

 So far, my primary project has been setting up a [DMR hotspot](./assembly/).

-I'm also actively thinking through [my goals and a learning plan for achieving them](./about/).
+I’m also actively working through [my goals and a learning plan for achieving them](./about/).

-Finally, I've put together some tips for new hams with an [Anytone-878](./radio/).

-And more for me to just record my own thoughts and progress, but I have [astronomy notes](./astronomy/) and [radio notes](./notes/).
+If you’re running an [Anytone-878](./radio/), I’ve put together some practical notes and tips from my own experience.

+I also keep [astronomy notes](./astronomy/) and [radio notes](./notes/) as a place to track what I’m studying and experimenting with.

 More coming soon.
 Thanks for stopping by.

 73
+KC1YQN